Building a Testimony of the Book of Mormon

 Teachers are a great source for building testimonies.
 I learned so much from my seminary and institute teachers about the gospel and the scriptures, particularly the Book of Mormon, that I never would have learned anywhere else.

-Iโve also learned a lot from teachers at church – gospel doctrine teachers, youth teachers, Relief Society teachers – and their teachings coupled with the discussions that Iโve had in their classes have made for a great learning environment.
+Iโ€™ve also learned a lot from teachers at church – gospel doctrine teachers, youth teachers, Relief Society teachers – and their teachings coupled with the discussions that Iโ€™ve had in their classes have made for a great learning environment.

 Even though most of these teachers are not scholars in the gospel, they are faithful and willing to share their testimonies and knowledge.
-Iโve been able to ask questions and discuss concerns with these teachers and received wonderful answers.
-The experience of being in classes discussing scripture with others is irreplaceable to my testimony, and I believe it can be beneficial to your testimony as well.
+Iโ€™ve been able to ask questions and discuss concerns with these teachers and received wonderful answers.
+The experience of discussing scripture with others in class is irreplaceable to my testimony, and I believe it can be beneficial to your testimony as well.

 Consider the Scholarship

 The last thing I suggest doing to expand your knowledge and build your testimony of the Book of Mormon is to study the scholarship.
-The scholarship is interesting because it digs deep into the complexity and history of the Book of Mormon to give you understanding and validation about things that might not be talked about in church very much.
+The scholarship is interesting because it digs deep into the complexity and history of the Book of Mormon to give you understanding and validation about things that might not be talked about in church very often.

-As useful and interesting as the scholarship about the Book of Mormon is, I do want to say that itโs not what we should use as a foundation to our testimony.
-Instead, it should build on the foundation of our testimony that has come from actually reading the Book of Mormon.
+As useful and interesting as the scholarship about the Book of Mormon is, I do want to say that itโ€™s not what we should use as a foundation to our testimony.
+Instead, it should build on the foundation of our testimony that has come from the Holy Spirit testifying to us of the truth of the Book of Mormon.

-My first recommendation is a new resource called Evidence Central, and it has all sorts of articles that address commonly debated topics connected to the Book of Mormon.
+My first recommendation is a resource called Evidence Central, and it has all sorts of articles that address commonly debated topics connected to the Book of Mormon.
 If you want to check it out, I suggest the article about Egyptian Writing to start you off.
-Itโs a really interesting explanation about Nephiโs mention of writing in reformed Egyptian.
+Itโ€™s a really interesting explanation about Nephiโ€™s mention of writing in Egyptian (he mentions this in the first few verses of the Book of Mormon).

-These are my two favorite resources for learning the scholarship and research about the Book of Mormon.
+These are some favorite resources for learning the scholarship and research about the Book of Mormon.
 Let me know if you have any others!
-Iโd love to hear what you use.
+Iโ€™d love to hear what you use.

 All of these methods of learning about the Book of Mormon work together to build our testimonies of this book of scripture as well as of Jesus Christ.
-Faith is the first step, but thereโs so much to learn.
-Itโs truly a lifelong process, and itโs such a worthwhile one.
+Faith is the first step, but thereโ€™s so much to learn.
+Itโ€™s truly a lifelong process, and itโ€™s such a worthwhile one.

 Want to Read More Like This on Seeking Christ?